gregbo/mininet_frr/README.md

 # mininet_frr
-Free Range Routing (FRR) over Mininet topologies
+Free Range Routing (FRR) on Mininet topologies

 # Purpose

-Network emulators enable hands-on learning, experimenting, and testing network protocols on virtual toplogiies.
+Network emulators enable hands-on learning, experimenting, and testing network protocols on virtual toplogies.
 Mininet uses Linux network name spaces for lightweight emulation of routers, switches, and hosts.

-This package provides a simple integration of Mininet and FRR with a variety of simple example topologoes and configurations.
+This package provides a basic integration of Mininet and FRR with a variety of example topologies and configurations.

 # Overview

-This repository contains various topologies and configurations that run on a Linux system with both FRR and Mininet installed.
-While not strictly necessary, running Mininet and FRR in a VM is recommended.
+This repository contains various topologies and configurations that run on a Linux system with FRR and Mininet installed.
+While not strictly necessary, running Mininet and FRR in a VM is strongly recommended.

-To run these examples, clone this repostory on an FRR/Mininet system.
+To run these examples, clone this repostory on an FRR/Mininet system and run the individual Mininet Python scripts.

 ## Topologies